C418-11/C41811_Config/README_EN.md

 ## Characteristics

-* Multi format support: Supports multiple popular configuration formats, including JSON, YAML, TOML, and Pickle, to meet the needs of different projects.
+* Multi format support: Supports 15+ configuration formats, including popular JSON, YAML, TOML, Pickle, and more, to meet the needs of different projects.
 * Modular design: Through modular design, flexible extension mechanisms are provided, allowing developers to add custom configuration processors as needed.
 * Verification function: Supports verifying the legitimacy of configuration data through validators to ensure the correctness of configuration data.
 * Easy to use: Provides a concise API that allows developers to easily load, modify, and save configuration files.
+* Component configuration data: Supports multiple sources of configuration data through "component configuration data" to achieve complex inheritance, override, and priority relationships.
+* Easy to use: Provides a unified and concise API with comprehensive type annotation support, allowing developers to easily load, modify, and save configuration files.

 ## Characteristics